Music Therapy: A Melody of Hope for the Terminally Ill

 For example, a recent study by Continua Group found that music therapy improved the quality of life and well-being of hospice patients and their caregivers.
 The study involved fifty-one hospice patients and thirty-eight caregivers who received music therapy sessions for six weeks.
 The results showed that music therapy:

-Another example is a meta-analysis by Bradt et al. that reviewed fifty-two studies on the effects of music therapy on patients.
-The meta-analysis found that music therapy had a moderate to large positive effect on:
+Another example is a meta-analysis by Bradt et al. that reviewed fifty-two studies on the effects of music therapy on palliative care patients.
+The meta-analysis found that music therapy had a moderate to significant positive effect on:

 A third example is an article by AARP that explains how music affects the brain and its functions.
 The article reported that music can: